A Zebra Printer can only be used with a Mac/Windows computer and must be plugged in using a USB cord.

-- Printers: Technically, most Zebra printer models should work fine.
-However, through conversations with our customers, we've tested the following printers to find if they do or do not work.
+Printers: Technically, most Zebra printer models should work fine.
+However, through conversations with our customers, we've tested the following printers to determine if they are compatible with Check-Ins.
 If you have any other printer model and would like to test it, please let us know what you've found so we can add it to our list!

 You must have firmware V60.14, V50.14, or later for some of the alignment to work properly.
 To find if your printer is compatible, check Zebra's download and support page and make sure you have the latest firmware.

 Windows 11 Users: If you have the ZDesigner version 8 driver, and you are not seeing your printer on your system's "Printers and Scanners" page, open up the Zebra Setup Utilities tool to manage the printer from there.

 Labels: We designed our templates to work only with the 3x2 labels.